THC + CBD Gummies

 With recent innovations in extraction methods, we’ve synthesized a process that allows for higher THC contents, with the perfect ratios of CBD to THC and other minor cannabinoids, while staying within the limitations set by the Farm Bill.

-The math works out like this: Our gummies weigh 33 grams.
-The allowable amount of THC (0.3%) is 9mg.
-Our gummies contain the choice of either 5mg or 2.5mg of Delta-9 THC.
-That—and because they’re derived from hemp, not marijuana—makes them federally legal, though state and local laws may vary.
+Our gummies contain the choice of 2.5mg, 5mg, or 10mg of Delta-9 THC, all of which are under the 0.3% legal limit for THC.
+That—and because they’re derived from hemp and not marijuana—makes them compliant with the Farm Bill, though state and local laws may vary.

 Want Free Gummies & High Commissions?